upenndigitalscholarship/howto-11ty/how-11ty-works.md

 Here's a link to the attributes of a collection item: https://www.11ty.dev/docs/collections/#collection-item-data-structure

 > If you don't have clear types of pages, you can skip the tagging step and use `collections.all`, which returns an iterable of all the pages in your site.
+> Also note that 11ty's default is to sort by creation date rather than alphabetical

 ## Pages
 https://www.11ty.dev/docs/data-eleventy-supplied/#page-variable